 Published: October 28, 2013

-Single sign-on, also called identity federation, is a hybrid-based directory integration scenario of Windows Azure Active Directory that you can implement when you want to simplify your user’s ability to seamlessly access cloud services, such as Office 365 or Windows Intune, with their existing Active Directory corporate credentials.
+Single sign-on, also called identity federation, is a hybrid-based directory integration scenario of Azure Active Directory that you can implement when you want to simplify your user’s ability to seamlessly access cloud services, such as Office 365 or Microsoft Intune, with their existing Active Directory corporate credentials.
 Without single sign-on, your users would need to maintain separate user names and passwords for your online and on-premises accounts.
-This scenario requires both an existing implementation of the Directory Sync Scenario and a security token service (STS) infrastructure.

 Active Directory Federation Services (AD FS)